 Tony was offered coaching by his employer who wanted to ensure that he received the support he needed.
 Through our work, we uncovered that the reasons Tony felt like he was being pulled in every direction was because he actually was.
 He held onto control tightly, so he never truly delegated authority.
 He had many trusted people on his team to whom he delegated tasks, but he kept all the problem solving to himself.

 Tony needed to increase employee autonomy.
 Moving from a hierarchical structure to a more flexible structure will empower employees at all levels to make decisions.
 This will not only help increase speed, creativity, and ownership, it will also allow Tony to focus on strategy.

 Letting go was extremely difficult for Tony.
 While he learned to trust his team to execute his plans, he had very little practice with giving up decision-making.
 At the same time, his employees were used to going to him for answers.
 This change turned out to be frustrating on both sides.
 Knowing we had to take it slow, we started with smaller decisions.

 We used the SBAR (Situation, Background, Assessment, and Recommendations) model which helps give language and process to this change.
 At first, his employees would provide recommendations for Tony to give input, but after only a few weeks, Tony’s team was able to take the lead.
 This change significantly helped Tony lessen his mental load.
 A wonderful side-effect was that it also empowered his managers, which made them more engaged.

-Modifying any behavior is challenging, so stretching leadership style is not easy.
+Modifying any behavior is challenging, so stretching your leadership style is not easy.
 However, if leaders are willing to accept feedback, are mindful of potential pitfalls, and are introspective to increase self-awareness, they can thrive.
-And it is absolutely necessary, because treating every employee the same way is like giving everyone the same shoe size.
-That doesn’t fit for everyone.
+And it is absolutely necessary because treating every employee the same way is like giving everyone the same shoe size.
+That doesn’t fit everyone.
 Leaders must adapt their style in order to truly unlock their employees’ potential.